 The decision we made to have an abortion may have been clear or we might have felt trapped between choices that all seemed difficult to make.
-We get pregnant in a world that can even make it feel at times like no choice at all.
-Poverty, cutbacks, violence in our relationships, distance and borders that separate us from our support networks and a lack of affordable housing and childcare can all restrict our choices around when and if we have children.
+Our circumstances can make it feel like no choice at all.
+Finances, our work and school lives, challenges in our relationships, distance and borders that separate us from our support networks and a lack of affordable housing and childcare can all restrict our choices around when and if we have children.
 How we feel about our choice will depend on these kinds of factors as well as what else was happening in our lives at the time.

 There is no right or wrong way to feel after an abortion.
-How we feel will also be influenced by whether part of us wished circumstances were different so that we could make a different choice, how other people felt about the pregnancy and how we feel about abortion and ourselves in general.
+How we feel will also be influenced by whether we wish circumstances were different or that we could make a different choice, how other people feel about the the pregnancy and how we feel about abortion and our lives in general.
 We are less likely to be upset if we are able to take time to think about and work through our feelings about the decision beforehand.
-It also helps if we have good support and coping skills, were at least mostly sure, and felt like it was an acceptable choice to make.
+It also helps if we have good support and coping skills, were at least mostly sure about our decision, and felt like it was an acceptable choice to make.

 Many of us will feel a strong sense of relief afterwards.
 We may be glad we could make the choice that was best for us and our families and can now move forward with our lives.
 We may also feel relief that the decision has been made, especially if it was a challenging one, and that the procedure is over.
 Of course, this relief can be mixed with other feelings, especially at first.
 Even if we were very sure about our decision and felt OK about having an abortion, getting pregnant when we don't want to be is often very stressful.
 Despite what we may have heard, most of us do not feel seriously depressed after an abortion.
-Women are much less likely to experience depression after ending a pregnancy than after giving birth.
+We are much less likely to experience depression after ending a pregnancy than after giving birth.

-Some women also describe a sense of shock that they are pregnant or feeling numb, overwhelmed or unable to feel much of anything throughout this process.
+Some of us may feel a sense of shock that we are/were pregnant or experience a feeling of numbness or overwhelm throughout this process.
 We may find ourselves going into denial or a kind of survival mode.
 When this happens, we can intentionally set aside time later to deal with our emotions when it feels safer or we feel more ready to do so.
 Sometimes, regardless of how we handle them, our emotions won't fully surface until something happens in our lives to make them come back.
 It is never too late to work through what happened or get support.